The non-executive director (NED) provides independent oversight and, when required, constructive challenge to the executive directors.

-Non-Executives are vital to any organisation for a number of reasons, bringing specialist expertise and valuable insights.
-But of utmost importance is their independence of the management of the company, which makes them ideal for monitoring and evaluating companies’ executive management.
+NEDs are vital to any organisation for a number of reasons, bringing specialist expertise and valuable insights.
+But of utmost importance is their independence from the management of the company, which makes them ideal for monitoring and evaluating a company’s executive directors.

 In practice you will be expected to focus on matters that are raised in board meetings providing an independent view of the company separate from its day-to-day running.

-To be independent you should have no contractual relationship with the company other than their ‘contract for services’ and not be under the control of any other director or group of directors.
+To be independent you should have no contractual relationship with the company other than your position as a contracted NED.
 The Cadbury report (para 2.2) states that ‘the majority should be independent of management and free from any business or other relationships which could materially interfere with the exercise of their independent judgement’.

 The Association of British Insurers and the National Association of Pension Funds have stated that the following could compromise your independence:

-- Being formerly an Executive of the Company
+- Being a former executive of the company

 - Having any immediate or past contractual relationship with the company

 - Having share options or a pension with the company

 - Being judged not to be independent for any other reason

 However, there can be exceptions to the above which can be to the advantage of the company e.g. a solicitor or accountant that has worked for the company or if the NED is a minority shareholder.
 None of the above is mandatory in the legal sense.